Contemporary Art

 Where Can You See Outstanding Collections of Contemporary Art?

 The two principal exhibitions of modern art are: The Venice Biennale (Biennale di Venezia), an international showcase of works by contemporary artists around the world, which is held every two years, together with the Venice Film Festival; and the Whitney Biennial in New York, which showcases works of contemporary American art, usually by emerging artists, at the Whitney Museum of American Art in New York City, USA.
 The show is seen as a major trend-setting event in the contemporary art calendar.
+For more postmodernist shows, see: Best Contemporary Art Festivals.

-• Aldrich Contemporary Art Museum (New York)
+• Aldrich Contemporary Art Museum (Connecticut)

 • Andy Warhol Museum (Pittsburgh)